 Growing The Best Organics On The Planet

 This is a continuous harvest operation.
 MOE Farms will grow approximately 75 varieties of vegetables and produce, 35 varieties of herbs and specialty Ingredients.
-Prime+® and Beyond Organics® customers' will have access to fresh, healthy and beyond organics standards quality vegetables, herbs and specialty Ingredients on demand with in-season taste year-round.
+Prime+® and Beyond Organics® customers' will have access to fresh, healthy, nutrient dense and beyond organics standard quality vegetables, herbs and specialty Ingredients on demand with in-season taste year-round.

 New technologies in combination with Proprietary methodologies enable MOE Farms to provide in-season taste in private label, retail, bulk and hospitality packaging 365 days a year.
 Add to the mix first mover advantage in a growing and systemic supply demand imbalance and a one stop shop true farm-to-fork vertical integration strategy and you get a high margin durable competitive edge.
 Positioning MOE Farms to pass on to its retail and hospitality customers measurable competitive advantages as well.
 This is what a real, cost efficient and effective customer loyalty program looks and feels like.